nilostolte/Sudoku/README.md

 The main auxiliary data structures are the most interesting part of this class, besides the solver algorithm itself:

-* `lines` - an array with 9 positions, each one, corresponding to a line in the grid, and functioning as a list where each bit represents a digit already present in that line.
+* `lines` - an array with 9 positions, each one, corresponding to a line in the grid, and functioning as a set where each bit represents a digit already present in that line.
-* `cols` - an array with 9 positions, each one, corresponding to a column in the grid, and functioning as a list where each bit represents a digit already present in that column.
+* `cols` - an array with 9 positions, each one, corresponding to a column in the grid, and functioning as a set where each bit represents a digit already present in that column.
-* `cells` - a 3x3 matrix, corresponding to a 3x3 cell that the grid is subdivided, with 9 positions, each one functioning as a list where each bit represents a digit already present in that cell.
+* `cells` - a 3x3 matrix, corresponding to a 3x3 cell that the grid is subdivided, with 9 positions, each one functioning as a set where each bit represents a digit already present in that cell.

 #### Additional Auxiliary Data Structures